What’s on in Sydney in October

 Sculpture by the Sea

-With 100 artworks by Australian and international sculptors, the world’s largest free-to-the-public outdoor sculpture exhibition will surprise and delight for its 26th year, with approximately 450,000 visitors expected to attend the free three-week exhibition.
+With 100 artworks by Australian and international sculptors, the world’s largest free-to-the-public outdoor sculpture exhibition begins this month for its 27th year.
+Approximately 450,000 visitors expected to attend the free three-week exhibition.

 Where: Bondi to Tamarama Coastal Walk